 This report looks at the major operators in Indonesia’s telecommunications market.

-- Market leader Telkomsel was continuing to maintain its mobile subscriber base at around 42% market share;
+- Market leader Telkomsel was continuing to dominate the mobile market, with its mobile subscriber base of around 45% market share;

-- PT Indosat also continued to lose fixed-line subscribers, placing it well behind both Telkom and Bakrie;
+- At the same time, PT Indosat continued to lose fixed-line subscribers, placing it well behind both Telkom and Bakrie in this market;

-- Bakrie Telecom’s financial position remained a problem in 2013 and into 2014, despite managing to grow its subscriber numbers;
+- Bakrie Telecom’s financial position remained a problem despite managing to grow its subscriber numbers;

 PT Telkom; PT Telkomsel; PT Indosat; PT Satelindo; IM3 Indosat; Bakrie Telecom (BTEL).
-Qatar Telecom (QTel); XL Axiata; PT Hutchison CP; SmartFren; Mobile 8; Smart Telecom; PT Natrindo Telepon Selular (NTS); SingTel; Temasek; QTel.
+Qatar Telecom (QTel); XL Axiata; PT Hutchison CP; SmartFren; Mobile 8; Smart Telecom; PT Natrindo Telepon Selular (NTS); SingTel; Temasek; Qtel; Bolt/Internux.